 Cleaning and Prepping Oysters

-In order to open the oysters (which is called "shucking") you will need a special knife and pair of gloves; the gloves aren't mandatory, but you will be thankful you have them that one time the knife slips.
+In order to open the oysters, which is called "shucking," you will need a special knife and pair of gloves.
+The gloves are not mandatory, but you will be thankful that you have them if the knife slips.
 When shucking oysters, take care to retain the flavorful liquor inside.
 The liquor should be clear, not cloudy, and should not have any sour or unfavorable odor.